John Quilty is an Assistant Professor in the Department of Civil and Environmental Engineering at the University of Waterloo.

-An underlying goal of Prof. Quilty’s research program is to create a unified data-driven framework drawing on Big Data sourced from smart networks that can be used to optimize, plan, and manage urban water resources systems (e.g., water supply, wastewater, and stormwater systems), and that can automatically adapt to environmental and policy changes in the face of uncertainty.
+An underlying goal of Prof. Quilty’s research program is to create a unified data-driven framework drawing on Big Data sourced from smart networks that can be used to optimize, plan, and manage urban water resources systems (water supply, wastewater, and stormwater systems), and automatically adapt to environmental and policy changes in the face of uncertainty.

 - Hydrological and water resources modelling, forecasting, and simulation

 - Data-driven modelling (artificial intelligence, machine learning, deep learning, etc.)